Sleeping is an essential part of recovering from injuries or intense physical activity, but are you really getting enough sleep? Probably not.

-Millions of people around the world suffer from varying degrees of sleep deprivation.
-In fact, it is such a common issue in modern society that experts are calling sleep deprivation an epidemic.
+Millions of people suffer from varying degrees of sleep deprivation.
+In fact, it is such a common issue that experts around the world have begun considering this an epidemic.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.